Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Difference between Direct Costs and Overheads

-This table shows the basic differences between direct costs and overheads and illustrates how they differ in cost accounting.
+This table shows the fundamental differences between direct costs and overhead costs and illustrates how they differ in cost accounting.

 Criterion Direct Costs Overheads